 “Fine.
 Cesar Chavez, a half block up from Pleasant.
 Place called Domingos.”
 She said no more.
 She didn’t need to.

 He already had one leg in his pants.
-He hung up, stuck his other leg in, gave his balls a sprinkle with Gold Bond, swished a mouthful of Listerine, shrugged on a worn-out short-sleeved shirt, grabbed his gun and was out the door.
+He ended the call, stuck his other leg in, gave his balls a sprinkle with Gold Bond, swished a mouthful of Listerine, shrugged on a worn-out short-sleeved shirt, grabbed his badge and gun and was out the door.

 Nineteen minutes later he was inside Domingos, standing next to Rhea, looking down at the three small bodies.
 He took out his phone and called it in.
-Rhea hung close, trying to hear as he asked dispatch who was available to partner.
+Rhea hung close, listening as he asked dispatch who was available to partner.

 “Who’s coming in?” she asked him after he hung up.
 He ignored her and looked back at the dead.

 He knelt down and looked closely at the girls’ sooty mouths.
-“Probably but…” He looked around “If there was enough smoke to kill them… why wasn’t a fire called in?”
+“Smoke.”

 “Three girls.
 Locked in.” he continued his early questions, adding, “Mexican?”

 Rhea looked back at them.
-“I’d say so.
-They have that beauty.”
+“I’d say so.”

-“This place has been closed for awhile.” she realized.
+“Place has been closed for awhile.” she offered.

-He went over to the stove, he studied the burned food that had exploded against the wall.
-“Probably just cooking some dinner and it caught fire.”
+He went over to the stove, he studied the burned food that had exploded against the wall, looked again at the bolted door.
+“No way out.”

 “What?”
 Strickland asked.